ddbj/www/_jga/download-e.md

 {% include image.html url="books/jga-winscp2-e.jpg" caption="Specify the private key for data transfer" class="w400" %}

-When first time access, an waring message will be shown and select "Yes" (it will not be shown in next time).
-Enter a passphrase if necessary.
+When first time access, a waring message will be shown and select "Yes" (it will not be shown in next time).
+Enter a passphrase if it has been set.

 {% include image.html url="books/jga-winscp3-e.jpg" caption="WinSCP data file transfer" class="w400" %}